hackoclipse/hash-cracker/README.md

 it supports on the momend only md5 hashes with cpu cracking. other fetures like gpu cracking comes later because I first want to make it faster.

+thread are added so you can change those in the md5.java file

 max speeds with i7 4702MQ = 2500000 Hs / 2500 Khs/ 2,5 Mhs

 So you make the program work: